grafana/beyla/docs/sources/configure/options.md

 before sending a wake-up request to the user space code.

-In high-load services (in terms of requests/second), tuning this option to higher values can help with reducing the CPU overhead of the eBPF auto-instrumentation tool.
+In high-load services (in terms of requests/second), tuning this option to higher values can help with reducing the CPU overhead of Beyla.

 In low-load services (in terms of requests/second), high values of `wakeup_len` could add a noticeable delay in the time the metrics are submitted and become externally visible.